isb-cgc/examples-R/inst/doc/Working_With_Barcode_Lists.md

-# Working with lists of barcodes
+# Working with barcode lists

 The isb-cgc project has a collection of web services called 'endpoints', which accept and return information.
 The endpoints allow the user to interact with the isb-cgc system programmatically,